mukhtorov/vite/README.md

-# This is my coding structure.
-For HR's can review my code.
+# This repo is for HRs where they can review my code skills and structure.

 # React + TypeScript + Vite + Redux-Toolkit